clairekc123/flight-prediction/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 I built this app as a user-friendly means to predict the chance of flight delay for flights leaving Ronald Reagan National Airport (DCA).
 For the scope of this project, a delayed flight is defined as a flight that arrived more than 15 minutes after the scheduled arrival time.
 Using a binary indicator for delay as our outcome, my peers and I developed a logistic regression model using 2021 DCA flight data over the course of the fall 2022 semester for a class project.
-I have extended the application of this model to predict the chance of flight delay given different predictor values in this app, with an interactive map visualization to show different flight paths.
+I have extended the application of this model to predict the chance of flight delay given different predictor values in this app, with an interactive map visualization to show different flight paths and delay patterns.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>